 A pot of anchovy and sea kelp stock for making braised tofu

 Step 1.
-To make the sauce, combine soy sauce, Korean chili flakes, garlic, sugar, sesame oil, black pepper.
-Pour anchovy stock or water and mix well; set aside.
+To prepare the sauce, mix together soy sauce, Korean chili flakes, garlic, sugar, sesame oil, and black pepper.
+Add anchovy stock or water and stir until well combined; then set it aside.

 Note: If you are making this recipe as a vegetarian tofu dish, use water instead of anchovy stock.